Hawaii's Tulsi Gabbard ends long-shot presidential bid and backs Biden | The Japan Times

-“I feel that the best way I can be of service at this time is to continue to work for the health and wellbeing of the people of Hawaii and our country in Congress, and to stand ready to serve in uniform should the Hawaii National Guard be activated,” she wrote in the announcement.
+“I feel that the best way I can be of service at this time is to continue to work for the health and wellbeing of the people of Hawaii and our country in Congress, and to stand ready to serve in uniform should the Hawaii National Guard be activated,” she said.

-During her candidacy, Gabbard appeared often on the conservative Fox News Channel.

-She also angered fellow Democrats by voting “present” on the articles of impeachment against President Donald Trump.

 Gabbard attracted a sizable following in New Hampshire, where she frequently campaigned ahead of the state’s February primary.
 Some past supporters of Vermont Sen. Bernie Sanders in the state warmed to her campaign over time, and she espoused a similar outsider approach to Sanders’ 2016 run, which Gabbard supported.